Penn Dental Medicine at Woods

 Teledentistry

-• Treatment and consultation spaces large enough to accommodate multiple individuals and wheelchairs.
+- Treatment and consultation spaces that are large enough to accommodate multiple individuals and wheelchairs.

-If you have any records, X-rays, or radiographs from your previous dentist from the past five years, you should bring those with you.
-Both printed and digital formats are fine.
+Bring with you any records, X-rays, or radiographs from your previous dentist from the past five years.
+We can use records in physical or digital form.

 Videos

-Care is provided by postgraduate doctors of dental medicine within Penn Dental Medicine’s Advanced Education in General Dentistry program under the close supervision of licensed faculty dentists with extensive experience in assessing and providing treatment to patients with special healthcare needs.
+Our dentists for disabled patients are postgraduate doctors of dental medicine receiving additional training in Penn Dental Medicine’s Advanced Education in General Dentistry program.
+They provide dental services under the close supervision of licensed faculty dentists with extensive experience assessing and treating patients who have special healthcare needs.